You've Heard the Hype, But Why Should You Try Protein Powder with No Added Sugar?

 3. You are in control of the nutrition profile of your shake.

 When your protein powder skips the added sugar, you can more easily manage the carb content of your shake.
-That’s why Openfit Plant-Based Protein Shake (with pea protein) contains no added sugars.
+That’s why Openfit Plant-Based Nutrition Shake (with pea protein) contains no added sugars.

 This will “give you more flexibility to add the sugar — or other carbs — in the way that best suits your goal or lifestyle,” says Maguire.
 This is especially helpful for those looking to lose weight or manage their weight by increasing protein intake.